szhili365/zhila/README.md

 ### Steps

+1. Use `Dockerfile` or download [release pacakage](https://github.com/tuning003/zhila/releases/download/v1.1.5/zhila-linux_x86_64-v1.1.5.zip) directly;
-1. Setup the License Server in a machine;
+2. Setup the License Server in a machine;
-2. Use the CMD below.
+3. Use the CMD below.

 ### Command Line
 ```bash